 Next keep an eye out for the famous Inukshuk Statue, which is right on the beach.
 Created by Alvin Kanak, this sculpture is traditionally used as a landmark and navigational symbol, and is intended to represent northern hospitality and friendship.

-Also right in this area is the Vancouver AIDS Memorial, dedicated to those who have lost their struggle with HIV/AIDS, and the caregivers who took care of them, and “to those who live with the presence of their absence.”
-It’s to the left of the bike route, and very unobtrusive, easy to miss as it looks a bit like a brown fence.
+Also in this area is the Vancouver AIDS Memorial, dedicated to those who have lost their struggle with HIV/AIDS, and the caregivers who took care of them, and “to those who live with the presence of their absence.”
+It’s to the left of the bike route, and very unobtrusive, easy to miss as it looks like a brown fence.
 The memorial is solid wrought iron.
 The names of people who have died are engraved, and at the top of the memorial is a beautiful quote from Santayana, which starts: “With you a part of me hath passed away …”

 Now a great, mostly flat bike route meanders along next to English Bay, offering endless views of beaches and ocean.

 Next is the Burrard Bridge, truly awe-inspiring architecture, well worth a detour if you have the energy to bike to the top.
 And of course the views from the top are stunning, with False Creek on the east and English Bay on the west.
 Also making this detour worthwhile is the fact that the City of Vancouver has prevailed against a minority of protesting motorists and installed a wide, safe, separated bike route right across the Burrard Bridge.

 Almost directly underneath the Burrard Bridge is a selection of waterside restaurants.
 You could tie your bike to the railings and get a beer, a burger, a plate of fish and chips or a salad.
 This is a superb place to get a drink at sunset and watch the water’s ever-changing iridescent shades of blue.